PhilippOesch/rlcard/rlcard/games/cego/readme.md

 * **CegoJudger**: Judges the round of Cego
 * **Utils**: helper classes

+## Configuration

+The Game currently allows the following configurations:
+* **variant**: The setting currently allows 2 values, "standard" and "solo".
+* **judge_by_points**: This setting is of type boolean.
+If set to *True*, the payoffs of the game will be judged by the points the players get.
+If set to *False*, the payoffs will be judged by weather the player wins or loses.
+The default is *True*.

 ### Card Encoding

 For know the part of the game, where the cego player selects the blind cards will be ignored for the reason of simplifying the action space.